Subvocalization: History of subvocalization research

 Subvocalization has been considered as far back as 1868.
 Only in 1899 did an experiment take place to record movement of the larynx through silent reading by a researcher named H.S.
 Curtis, who concluded that silent reading was the only mental activity that created considerable movement of the larynx.

-In 1950 Edfeltreached a breakthrough when he created an electrically powered instrument that can record movement.
+In 1950, Åke Werner Edfelt reached a breakthrough when he created an electrically powered instrument that can record movement.
 He concluded that newer techniques are needed to accurately record information and that efforts should be made to understand this phenomenon instead of eliminating it.
 After failed attempts trying to reduce silent speech in study participants, in 1952, it came to the conclusion that silent speech is a developmental activity which reinforces learning and should not be disrupted during development.
 In 1960, Edfelt seconded this opinion.